cimt-ag/data_vault_pipelinedescription/documentation/Reference_of_model_profile_syntax.md

 **table_key_hash_function**
 (mandatory)<br>
 Name of the hash function to use when hashing data vault table keys (hub keys, link keys).
-Valid names depend on the implementation of the staging.
-Recommended values are common lowercase names of the functions(md5, sha-1, sha-256)
+Valid names depend on the implementation of the staging phase.
+Recommended values are common lowercase names of the functions (md5, sha-1, sha-256)
 <br>*Example: sha-1*

 **table_key_hash_encoding**